 Years later, Seaman Moses Smith recounted the scene that was indelibly fixed in his memory (even if he mixed up the chronology):

 Bostonians were delirious with joy at the victory.
-The Washington Artillery company, stationed at the battery at the end of the wharf, fired a seventeen gun salute, which Constitution returned.
+The Washington Artillery company, stationed at the battery at the end of the wharf, fired a 17-gun salute, which Constitution returned.
 Captain Hull joined a procession of state officials and local militia companies.
-As the procession moved up Long Wharf towards the Exchange Coffee House on Congress Street, “an immense assemblage of citizens made the air ring with loud and unanimous huzzas, which were repeated on his arrival…at the Coffee-House.”
-State Street itself “was beautifully decorated with the American flags.”
+As the procession moved up Long Wharf towards the Exchange Coffee House on Congress Street, a patriotic assemblage of Bostonians cheered them along.

 Moses Smith added more detail of the moment:

-On September 5, Constitution’s officers sat down to a splendid dinner at Faneuil Hall given in their honor.
+On September 5, Constitution’s officers sat down to a splendid dinner given in their honor at Faneuil Hall.
 Dr. Amos Evans, Constitution’s surgeon, recorded the event in his journal:

 Research Historian, USS Constitution Museum

 Matthew Brenckle was the Research Historian at the USS Constitution Museum from 2006 to 2016.